 5. Acknowledge the negative self-talk inside your head.
 The act of writing it down will gradually help you take away its power.

-Engaging in a daily writing practice can help to give voice to our negative thoughts and to stretch our wings creatively.
+Engaging in daily writing practice can help to give voice to our negative thoughts and to stretch our wings creatively.

 Try it for one week just 10-15 minutes a day and see how you do!